goatfryed/assert-baseline/README.md

 `formatAssertion.usingFormatComparator(Function.identity())` provides ways to control the comparison in a format specific way exposing options of the reused libraries.

-`formatAssertion.formatSatisfies(...)` is a convenience method for custom assertions of the wrapped library.
+`formatAssertion.formatSatisfies(...)` is a convenience method for custom assertions on the wrapped library.
+This should make it easier to mix both assertions in one chain.

 ## JSON